 9. PERMANENT EXHIBITION “JEWISH LIFE IN BREISACH 1931”

-With the permanent exhibition “Jewish Life in Breisach 1931” on the upper floor of the Blue House, the association is breaking new ground in the teaching of history.
+With the permanent exhibition “Jewish Life in Breisach 1931” on the upper floor of the Blue House, the association is exploring new paths in the teaching of history.
 The former living quarters of the last cantor Michael Eisemann and his family as well as the community room provide a lively access to everyday life of the Eisemann family and the Jewish community in the spring of 1931, shortly before the Passover celebration.
-The room texts (German and English) inform about the respective use of the rooms, selected key objects from the small collection of the house give an insight into the religious life as the bourgeois everyday life.
+The room texts (German and English) inform about the respective use of the rooms, selected key objects from the small collection of the house give an insight into the religious life as into the bourgeois everyday life.

 Audio sample “Special tasks for a good student”:

-While Kantor Eisemann waits for his student group, he speaks with Hans David Blum about a job in the old cemetery.
+While Kantor Eisemann waits for his student group, he speaks with Hans-David Blum about a job in the old cemetery.